D50000/java-utility/Java NPE handle/README.md

 - Use `Optional`: **Null** will do nothing and keep running **without error log**.
 - JVM option `-XX:+ShowCodeDetailsInExceptionMessages` for more useful log.
-- Consistent Use of Annotations
+- Using Annotations for checking.
 - Fail Fast
 - Defensive Programming
 - Use `Objects` Utility Class